What To Look For In The Last Jobs Report Before The Elections

 Wage growth

 Wage growth, which has remained sluggish during the recovery, will once again be heavily scrutinized in Friday's report.
 Even a relatively modest monthly increase in October would push up the 12-month gain in wages to 3.1 percent.
 That would be a notable jump for wages in these years after the recession.
-In September, wages were up 2.8 percent compared to the prior year.
+In September, wages were up 2.8 percent compared with the prior year.

 But even a 3.1 percent wage gain would still be considered moderate.
 And it's unlikely to change the Fed's strategy of gradually increasing interest rates.